-Services (Infra, Security, Cloud and Software) division provides maintenance services of hardware, software and other network related parts and also outsources certain maintenance contracts to the other service providers.
-Services division also carries out software development services to its subsidiary in USA, UAE and external customers and the same are provided to the customers based on contracts.
+Services (Infra , Security , Cloud and Software) division provides maintenance services of hardware, software and other network related parts and also outsources certain maintenance contracts to the other service providers.
+Services division also carries out software development services to its subsidiary in USA , UAE and external customers and the same are provided to the customers based on contracts.

-- Under fixed price maintenance and support services, the performance obligations relating to the service are satisfied over a period of time and the revenue is recognised on a straight line basis over the period of contract, net of expected liquidated damages or deductions. - Revenue on time-and-material contracts are recognized as the related services are performed and revenue from the end of the last invoicing to the reporting date is recognized as unbilled revenue.
+- Under fixed price maintenance and support services, the performance obligations relating to the service are satisfied over a period of time and the revenue is recognised on a straight line basis over the period of contract, net of expected liquidated damages or deductions. - Revenue on time-and-material contracts are recognized as the related services are performed and revenue from the end of the last invoicing to the reporting date is recognized as contract assets.
 Revenue from fixed-price, fixed-timeframe contracts, where the performance obligations are satisfied over time and where there is no uncertainty as to measurement or collectability of consideration, is recognized as per the percentage-of-completion method.
 When there is uncertainty as to measurement or ultimate collectability, revenue recognition is postponed until such uncertainty is resolved.

-Revenues in excess of invoicing are classified as contract assets (which we refer as unbilled revenue) while invoicing in excess of revenues are classified as contract liabilities (which we refer to as unearned revenue).
+Contracts assets are recognised when there is an excess of revenue earned over billings on contracts.
+Contract assets are classified as unbilled receivables (only act of invoicing is pending) when there is unconditional right to receive cash, and only passage of time is required, as per contractual terms.
+Other contract assets have been disclosed as contract assets within other assets.
+Unearned and deferred revenue(""contract liability"") is recognised when there are billings in excess of revenues.
+The billing schedules agreed with customers could include periodic performance based payments and/or milestone-based progress payments.
+Invoices are payable within contractually agreed credit period.
+Advances received for services are reported as liabilities until all conditions for revenue recognition are met.